DevSecOpsSamples/eks-gpu-autoscaling/CustomMetric.md

 ## 2. Prometheus Adapter Rule

-When retrieving the DCGM_FI_DEV_GPU_UTIL metric value with /apis/custom.metrics.k8s.io/v1beta1 API, it is returned as the sum of all node GPUs, so a custom metric is created for inquiring as an average based on node and service.
+When retrieving the DCGM_FI_DEV_GPU_UTIL metric value with /apis/custom.metrics.k8s.io/v1beta1 API, it is returned as the sum of all node GPUs, so a custom metric created for inquiring as an average based on node and service.
 Override the label so that the data saved as DCGM_FI_DEV_GPU_UTIL{exported_container="gpu-api"} can be searched with DCGM_FI_DEV_GPU_UTIL_AVG{service="gpu-api"}.

 **IMPORTANT**